-I have spent the last 3 years trying to complete David Bentley Hart’s book, Atheist Delusions, and the great pleasure I take in reading his inimitable celebration of language makes me wish the book had no final chapter.
+I have spent the last 3 years trying to complete David Bentley Hart’s book, Atheist Delusions.
+What great pleasure I take in reading his celebration of the English language that requires me to have my dictionary always at hand!
+I wish the book had no final chapter.

-In any event, there was one quote (pp. 215-16) on the utterly singular contribution of Christianity to ethical thought that I felt compelled to share here in its entirety.
-Brace and pace yourself for its density, but let me opine that the yield of insight is worth the labor!
+In any event, there was one quote (pp. 215-16) on the contribution of Christianity to ethical thought that I felt compelled to share here in its entirety.
+Brace and pace yourself for its density, but let me beg you to believe me when I say it’s worth the effort…

 …In short, the rise of Christianity produced consequences so immense that it can almost be said to have begun the world anew: to have “invented” the human, to have bequeathed us our most basic concept of nature, to have determined our vision of the cosmos and our place in it, and to have shaped all of us (to one degree or another) in the deepest reaches of consciousness.